Satyake/Gemini-Pro-Applications/README.md

 **multichatdocument.py** - use case of creating a "chat with document" application

 **QAChatbot.py**  - use case of creating a basic question answering application

+**youtubetranscriber folder**  - use case of using CrewAI agents for creating a youtube video transcriber for creating blogs.